American Solidarity Party

-The American Solidarity Party (ASP) is a Christian-democratic political party in the United States.
-It was founded in 2011 and officially incorporated in 2016.
+The American Solidarity Party (ASP) is an American syncretic political party founded in 2011 and officially incorporated in 2016.
+It is a Christian democratic political party with center-left economic values and center-right social values.
 The party has a Solidarity National Committee (SNC) and has numerous active state and local chapters.
-Brian Carroll was the party's nominee in the 2020 presidential election.
+The party adheres to a consistent life ethic, opposing abortion, surrogacy, IVF, euthanasia, assisted suicide, capital punishment, and unjust war.
+They support universal healthcare, immigration, and welfare.

 The American Solidarity Party has been characterized as socially conservative while supporting government intervention in economic matters.
 The ASP encourages social development along the lines of subsidiarity and sphere sovereignty, with a stated emphasis on "the importance of strong families, local communities, and voluntary associations".
-It favors fiscally progressive policies and a social market economy with a distributist character, that seeks "widespread economic participation and ownership" and providing a social safety net program.
+It favors fiscally progressive policies, as well as a social market economy with a distributist character, which seeks "widespread economic participation and ownership", and providing a social safety net program.

-Names and symbols
+In the 2024 United States presidential election, it was on the ballot in Alabama, Alaska, Arkansas, Florida, Hawaii, Louisiana, Mississippi, and Ohio.
+Peter Sonski was the party's nominee in the 2024 United States presidential election.

+History

-The party's original name was inspired by its European counterparts, the Polish trade union Solidarity, and the current one reflects its more developed ideology and focus in the years since.
+The American Solidarity party was founded in 2011 as the Christian Democratic Party USA (CDPUSA) by founders David "Frost" Harris, Kirk Morrison, and Jack Quirk.
+The party's original name was inspired by its European counterparts, the Polish trade union known as Solidarity, and the current one reflects its more developed ideology and focus in the years since.
 The ASP mascot is the pelican, a traditional symbol of charity.
-The party's political color is orange, like other Christian-democratic political parties.

-On social media, ASP members use the orange heart emoji to denote their "whole-life ethic" and Christian democratic influences, similar to the rose emoji's use as a symbol for the Democratic Socialists of America.

-Members of the American Solidarity Party use the demonym 'Solidarist' to refer to themselves.

-History

-The ASP was founded in 2011 as the Christian Democratic Party USA (CDPUSA).
 In 2012, the CDPUSA endorsed the independent candidacy of Joe Schriner for president.

 In December 2020, the American Solidarity Party joined the board of the Coalition for Free and Open Elections (COFOE).